 Spending hours at the library combing through card catalogs, only to find the book you need has been taken out, is now a thing of the past.
 A simple Google search can yield thousands of results on whatever topic you are searching for.
 If you are looking for scholarly resources to write a paper, you can access online databases and digital collections from around the world, remotely.
 Find subject and research guides, ask a librarian and discover “how to” do anything, in a seconds.
 With access to the world’s research only a click or tap away, you can now research projects and complete assignments easier than ever before, and never worry about what time your library (today, better known as your dining room table) closes.

 No more scheduling traditional tutoring sessions that fit everyone else’s schedules - but yours.
-Through services like smarthinking.com, available for free to enrolled Thomas Edison State University students, you can connect to live tutors from any computer with Internet access 24 hours a day, 7 days a week.
+Services like Smarthinking, available for free to enrolled Thomas Edison State University students, enable you to connect to live tutors from any computer with Internet access 24 hours a day, 7 days a week.
 Get one-on-one help as you complete assignments or prepare for exams.
 Watch as your tutor demonstrates how to solve a complicated math problem, using a live, real-time virtual white boards.
 Submit writing assignments for feedback and suggestions, and receive detailed, personalized critiques focusing on content, thesis development and grammar.
 Online tutors, like smarthinking.com, can help you learn and understand any subject, wherever and whenever you need it.

 The days of paper and pencil tests are over.
 While this method of testing is still an option, it does pose restrictions upon test-takers going back to college, not the least of which are time constraints, distractions and uncomfortable surroundings.
 Now, using a high-speed Internet connection and a webcam, online proctoring services like ProctorU allow you take tests in any comfortable location, at a time most convenient for you.
 When you schedule an exam, connect with a real person that will walk you through the exam process and help if you run into any technical issues.
 Exams are stressful enough, but with ProctorU’s seven-days-a-week service, they get better.